rkillickdev/rewind/README.md

 3. Check that Terminal 2 is in the frontend directory.
 If necessary use `cd frontend` to change directory from the root.
 Run the React app with the terminal command:
 * `npm start`

-Both the DRF API and React App should now be running in the same worksapce.
+Both the DRF API and React App should now be running in the same workspace.
 The Django API will run on Port 8000, and the React application will run on Port 8080, or Port 3000 depending on which IDE you are using.

 ## Preparation for deployment of the unified project (DRF API)